 Marente de Moor

-(The Hague, 1972) is a Slavist, a writer and columnist.
-She made her mark with the three novels she has written so far.
-'Try and find one using such poignant metaphors like De Moor', Tubantia said about Roundhay, tuinscene (2013).
-In it she tells about the inventor Louis Le Prince, who made a short film before Edison and Lumière.
-In 2007 Marente, the daughter of writer Margriet de Moor, made her debut with De overtreder (The offender).
-In 2011 she won the AKO Literature Prize with De Nederlandse maagd (The Dutch virgin), in which an 18 year old daughter goes in search of her father's war past in 1936.
+(The Hague, 1972) made her mark with the novels she wrote so far.
+In 2007 De Moor made her debut with De overtreder (The offender).
+In 2011 she won the AKO Literature Prize with De Nederlandse maagd (The Dutch virgin), in which an 18-year-old goes in search of her father's war past in 1936.
 Roundhay, tuinscene (2013) tells about Louis Le Prince, who made a short film long before Edison and Lumière.
 De Moor studied at St Petersburg's drama school, worked in Russia as a correspondent and wrote articles and columns for De Groene Amsterdammer.
 In 1999 her columns were compiled under the title Petersburgse vertellingen (Petersburg stories).
 Her novel Foon (2018), set at an abandoned house in the woods around Saint Petersburg, was awarded the Jan Wolkers Prize for best nature book and the F. Bordewijk Prize.(WN 2020)

 Archive available for: Marente de Moor